biblius/hextacy/README.md

 - #### **Models**

-  This is where application models are located.
+  Where application models are located.
 These aren't necessarily meant to be stored in databases and serve as utility structures for responses, the cache and intermediary data that can be used across the project.

 The store adapters utilize connections established from the clients module: